Hughes scores 1st NHL goal in Devils’ 1-0 win over Canucks

-NEWARK, N.J.
-(AP) — Jack Hughes scored his first career goal in his first NHL game against his older brother Quinn Hughes, and the New Jersey Devils beat the Vancouver Canucks 1-0 on Saturday.
+The 18-year-old Hughes scored his first career goal in his first NHL game against his 20-year-old brother Quinn Hughes, and the New Jersey Devils beat the Vancouver Canucks 1-0 on Saturday.

 Mackenzie Blackwood stopped 25 shots in his third career shutout, sending New Jersey to its second straight victory after starting the season with six straight losses.

-Jack Hughes, 18, played in his eighth NHL game after he was selected by New Jersey with the No. 1 overall pick in this year’s draft.
+Jack Hughes played in his eighth NHL game after he was selected by New Jersey with the No. 1 overall pick in this year’s draft.

+He became the first player to score his first NHL goal in a 1-0 regular-season game since Andreas Athanasiou for Detroit against Washington on Nov.
+10, 2015.

+“I’ve felt good in every game,” Hughes said.
+“Each game has been a building block for me.
+I think it was a little overdue.”

 Quinn Hughes was a first-round selection by Vancouver in 2018.
 There were approximately 80 Hughes family members and friends on hand for their first NHL matchup.

 New Jersey went ahead to stay on Hughes’ power-play goal 14:08 into the first period.
 Taylor Hall kept the puck on his stick while eluding two defenders and fired cross ice to Hughes, who beat Canucks goalie Thatcher Demko.